joaquincalbo/joaquincalbo.github.io/index.md

 *The answer to the ultimate question of life, the universe, and everything is...
 42.*

-<span style="color:#588286" class=italics>The answer to the ultimate question of life, the universe, and everything is...
+<span style="color:#588286" class="italic">The answer to the ultimate question of life, the universe, and everything is...
 42.</span>